schavez100/schavez100.github.io/Test_Case.md

 * Test Case Name:
   * #Main Menu
 * Component:
-  * Test that all functions of the main menu(very first menu before the level is loaded) function correctly.
+  * Test that all functions of the main menu(very first menu before the level is loaded) are linked correctly.
 * Test Case Designer:
   * Stephen Chavez
 * Creation Date: